Go to page content

 How to make your breath smell nice at the end of your meal?
 Stick to fruits for better breath!
 But not the citrus kind.
 Sorry, but no lemon tart, orange lamingtons, or key lime pie for dessert.
 They’re also an acidic food group and will only make the odour-causing bacteria in your mouth rejoice.

 Truth is, all food can lead to bad breath.
 Bits and particles can get stuck between teeth, allowing bacteria to grow and cause odour-producing acids.
-If you want to avoid this scenario, visit your doctor and have any misaligned teeth fixed.
-Consider aligner therapy with ClearCorrect so you can straighten teeth comfortably and discreetly.
+If you want to avoid this scenario, visit your dentist and have any misaligned teeth fixed.

 References: